General Secretary of the Communist Party of Vietnam: The general secretary

 Trần Phú, one of the founding members of the Indochinese Communist Party, was the party's first general secretary.
 A year after being elected, he was sentenced to prison by the French authorities because of anti-French activities.
 He died in prison the same year.
 Trần's de facto successor was Lê Hồng Phong who led the party through the office of General Secretary of the Overseas Executive Committee (OEC).
 The OEC general secretary led the party because the Central Committee had been all but annihilated.
 Hà Huy Tập, the third general secretary, was removed from his post in March 1938, and was arrested by the authorities in May.
 Nguyễn Văn Cừ, the fourth general secretary, was arrested by the authorities in January 1940, and executed by shooting on 28 August 1941.
 He was succeeded by Trường Chinh.
+On 11 November 1945, under pressure from the Chinese Nationalist occupation of northern Vietnam, the Indochinese Communist Party was nominally dissolved and renamed the Institute for Studying Marxism in Indochina, though it continued to operate clandestinely.
+It was publicly reestablished as the Workers’ Party of Vietnam in February 1951.

 An article in Nhân Dân on 25 March 1951 described Trường Chinh's role as the "builder and commander" of the revolution, while Hồ Chí Minh was referred to as "the soul of the Vietnamese revolution and the Vietnamese resistance".
-Trường Chinh was demoted as first secretary in 1956 because of his role in the Land Reform campaign".
+Trường Chinh was demoted as first secretary in 1956 because of his role in the Land Reform Campaign.
 Hồ Chí Minh took over the office of first secretary, but quickly appointed Lê Duẩn acting first secretary.
 Lê Duẩn was elected first secretary in 1960 and was second only to Hồ Chí Minh until the latter's death on 2 September 1969.